ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 Save it (click the "Commit change" button), and take a look at your README.md file.
 You should see your photo embedded in the README.md text.

 If so, you are almost finished with lab00!
+How is your partner doing?

 # Step 7: Piazza Invitation

 In your UCSD email you should find an invitation to Piazza.
-Please accept the invitation.
+Please accept the invitation, if you have not done so already.

 Then visit [https://piazza.com](piazza.com) to log in to Piazza